 By using the tan frame for the solar screens, it tied in really well with that trim color.
 By looking at these pictures, you really can’t see how great it looks.
-If you have to see this first hand, if you were standing there in front of the house, you would see that that tan frame is really pretty and it matches the trim around the house really well.
+If you were to see this first hand, if you were standing there in front of the house, you would see that that tan frame is really pretty and it matches the trim around the house really well.

 You don’t have to match your window frame color, we can often use the champagne or even the tan, but there has to be something on the home to tie in with so it’s not its own separate color, so that it’s just part of the combination of colors that you have for the house.

 Here on the front of the solar screens Pflugerville TX home, these are all 80 percent solar screens.
 We installed quite a few solar screens on the front of their house.
 As you can see, they did not leave one window uncovered.

 The front of this solar window screen Pflugerville home does not face west, so the front of the home does not get a ton of sun, however, the customer did not want any of these windows to be uncovered because they didn’t want the front of their home to look incomplete or unfinished.